Community Concerns With Current Development Activities in the Kurilpa Peninsular Area

 Both local public schools, West End SS and Brisbane State High, are over capacity.
 In addition, the previous state government has sold every piece of surplus Education Queensland land in the South Brisbane area.
 This means there is no room for schools to expand to accommodate additional residents included in development in the Kurilpa peninsular.

-- West End State School is currently being extended.
-Plans indicate that it will approximately double in size.
+- West End State School has been extended.
+It has, approximately, doubled in size.

-- Currently a second high school is being built in Dutton Park to alleviate the pressure on Brisbane State High School
+- A second high school, Brisbane South State Secondary College, has been built in Dutton Park to alleviate the pressure on Brisbane State High School

 Suffocating South Bank